-When the British Labour Party issued invitations to its fraternal parties from around the Commonwealth to attend a conference in London in 1957, the Australians leapt at the opportunity.
+When the British Labour Party issued invitations to its fraternal parties in the Commonwealth countries to attend a conference in London in 1957, the Australians leapt at the opportunity.
 A trip to London must have seemed a respite, even a reward, after the frantic domestic politics of recent years.
 The three-man delegation was led by H.V.
-“Doc” Evatt, irascible, bruised but entrenched as party leader as the 1958 election loomed.
+“Doc” Evatt, irascible, bruised but entrenched in the party leadership as the 1958 election loomed.
 For party president F.E.
 “Joe” Chamberlain, the trip represented a return to the city of his birth, which he had abandoned, jobless, in his twenties to chase a fortune in Western Australia.
 Making up the trio was the federal secretary, Jack Schmella, the son of an Italian miner from Charters Towers.

 In London, the job of looking after the Australians fell to a young party official, just twenty-seven years of age.
-Cyril Isaacs had joined the British Labour Party’s “Labour League of Youth” at the end of the second world war as a fourteen-year-old.
+Cyril Isaacs had joined the British Labour Party’s “Labour League of Youth” at the end of the second world war when he was just fourteen years old.
 As a schoolboy he had canvassed for Labour candidates in his home suburb of St Helier in West London – at the time, a rock-solid Labour area – and when he was seventeen he wrote to the Labour Party seeking a job.
 He started as a clerk in the party’s headquarters in Transport House.

 Netta Burns, an Australian who later worked with Isaacs in Canberra, recalled him as “the office boy who handed me my money every week.”
 But Isaacs was on the rise.
 He won a year’s trade union scholarship to the London School of Economics, was promoted into Labour’s international department, travelled throughout Europe, and was then appointed personal assistant to Labour’s general secretary, Morgan Phillips.
 Along the way he managed to get himself elected, as a twenty-one-year-old, as an alderman on the local council.